-No shared, non-senior employees left High Peak in either 2017/18 or 2018/19; consequently, no recharge of cost has been made to Staffordshire Moorlands DC.
+No shared employees left High Peak in 2019/20; consequently, no recharge of cost has been made to Staffordshire Moorlands DC.

-Similarly, no recharge has been made by Staffordshire Moorlands DC for shared non-senior employees as no such departures have taken place in 2018/19 (£70,938 was paid in 2017/18).
-High Peak BC remains liable for £173,238 in future pension fund costs associated with previous departures.
+Similarly, no recharge has been made by Staffordshire Moorlands DC for shared employees as no such departures have taken place in 2019/20.
+High Peak BC remains liable for £161,565 in future pension fund costs associated with previous departures.